polaris-slo-cloud/polaris-slo-framework/ts/README.md

 | [`ui-polaris-ui`](./apps/ui/polaris-ui) | Angular UI for Polaris. |

+Additionally, the [`crds`](./crds) subfolder contains the Kubernetes Custom Resource Definitions (CRDs) generated for the Polaris ApiObject types defined by the libraries in this repo.

 ## Building and Running

 To build any application/library use the following command: